 presented by Joseph Duffy

 Joseph Duffy, PhD, is currently a Professor of Speech Pathology and a practicing Medical Speech Pathologist at The Mayo Clinic.
 His research interests include neurologic motor speech disorders (the dysarthrias and apraxia of speech), acquired language disorders (aphasia) and acquired psychogenic speech disturbances.
-The primary focus of his research has been on defining the distinguishing clinical characteristics of these neurologic disorders, establishing their neurologic correlates and refining their differential diagnosis.
+The primary focus of his research has been on defining the distinguishing…Read full bio

-Dr. Duffy concludes this course by answering questions about apraxia of speech disorders from a speech and hearing sciences doctoral candidate.
+Dr. Duffy concludes this course by answering questions about functional speech disorders from a speech and hearing sciences doctoral candidate.